 Cause Action

-Paging delay is too short.
-Verify that the Paging Delay is set to an appropriate delay to work with your OHP system.
+Paging delay is too short. • rify that the Paging Delay is set to an propriate delay to work with your OHP system.

-9 as administrator, click en Overhead Paging .
+a.
+Log on to the WebUI as administrator, click System Settings , then Overhead Paging .

 b.
-Set the Paging Dela y.
+Set the Paging Delay .

 c.
-Click Apply.
+Click Apply .